Ed Caluag: Early life and education

-Career

 Caluag gained popularity after guesting in weekly magazine show Kapuso Mo, Jessica Soho (KMJS) as a consultant giving explanation on segments that tackle the paranormal.
 Some of these segments include “Bato-Bato Sa Langit,” “Manila City Hall” (Gabi Ng Lagim VI), “Ala-ala ng Lagim”, “Anino sa Pader”, “Sa Kanto ng Mga Kaluluwa”, “Itim na Panalangin”, and “Palaka”.

 On another instance in 2019, Caluag received negative reception online for the episode "Ghost Ship", where KMJS investigated an alleged mysterious "ghost ship" sighting in Siquijor but it was later on revealed to be one of Cokaliong Shipping Lines' ferries plying the Cebu-Ozamiz-Cebu route.
 The case in point was the vessel M/V Filipinas Iligan.
 On the same segment and episode, KMJS provided scientific explanation and facts as well as insights from seafarers and the Philippine Navy.
 All of which seem to negate and rebut the explanation of Caluag that involves alleged ghosts in the area.